wesley974/rubygame/help/gemfile.md

-To generate Gemfile :
+To generate the Gemfile :
 bundle init

-To install gems :
+To install the gems :
 doas bundle install

-To update gems :
+To update the gems :
 doas bundle update

-To list installed gems :
+To list the installed gems :
 gem list